7 ways to successfully align your sales and marketing teams What is multichannel marketing?

 4. Create the partner account map.
 This should include all the information about each partner, as well as identified opportunities and planned actions.
 In this, highlight formal and informal relationships, as well as key contacts to engage with at different stages of the buying process or within different sales opportunities.

 5. Communicate and collaborate.
 Share the partner account map with relevant stakeholders within the business.
 Seek their input and feedback to refine the strategies.
 Collaboration is key in maximizing the benefits of partner account mapping, and alignment helps when it comes time to review and update the partner mapping.
-Services can change, market strategies will adjust and new opportunities for a positive relationship will present themselves, so should be considered with any updates.
+Services can change, market strategies will adjust and new opportunities for a positive relationship will present themselves, all of which should be considered with any updates.

 Account mapping best practices